-Again, 20% of people like me, the PCs don't have weight issues.
-So don't assume.
-Spice Girls actually watched a documentary about her the other day where they were making fun of her acne and there was a tape of her in the audition where they said, lovely girl great, you know, personality shame about her skin though.
-And they zoomed in on her cystic acne.
-And it was really inflammatory.
+In the Spice Girls, I actually watched a documentary about her the other day where they were making fun of her acne and there was a tape of her in the audition where they said, lovely girl, great personality, shame about her skin though.
+And they zoomed in on her cystic acne and it was really inflammatory.
 And she probably made a lot of dietary and lifestyle changes.
 Although that doesn't automatically fix everything in PCOS, you can be leading the cleanest, healthiest lifestyle ever.
-But there's a huge amount of stigma coming out and saying, I've got excess hair growth.
+But there's a huge amount of stigma, coming out and saying, I've got excess hair growth.
 I've got infertility, I have irregular periods, higher testosterone, and I'm losing the hair on my head.
-I mean, what's not stigmatise?
+I mean, what's not stigmatised there?

-That I can understand that I can understand having to read some without having to talk about your periods.
-I'm going to talk about, you know, excess hair, that's one thing, but PCOS to most people simply means you have a syndrome.
+No, that I can understand.
+Having to admit to all that, having to talk about your periods, having to talk about excess hair, that sort of thing, but PCOS to most people simply means you have a syndrome.

-But then they asked what that is.
-And it takes a quick Google to find out and the fact that most people don't know what it is already shows you that stigmatised because if it affects 10% of women, and no one's talking about it, that's one in 10 of us.
-And most of us don't even know we have it.
+But then they ask what that is.
+And it takes a quick Google to find out and the fact that most people don't know what it is already shows you that it's stigmatised, because if it affects 10% of women and no one's talking about it, that's one in ten of us and most of us don't even know we have it.
 So there's a huge amount of work to do.
-It's a it's actually a political issue.
-There was a great parliamentary debate last year, unfortunately, nothing much came out of it on endometriosis and PCOS.
-But at least it was on the table where we need to actually be increasing conversations in the USA, and PCOS and its associated complications costs the US \$10 billion and spending \$10 billion of the costs associated with PCOS and the metabolic issues as a result of that.
+It's actually a political issue.
+There was a great parliamentary debate last year, unfortunately nothing much came out of it, on endometriosis and PCOS.
+But at least it was on the table, we need to actually be increasing conversations.
+In the USA, PCOS and its associated complications costs the US \$10 billion in spending, \$10 billion are the costs associated with PCOS and the metabolic issues as a result of that.
 So it's got a huge burden, both for the individual and wider society.
-And so yeah, oh, completely.
-I really appreciate you saying that.
-Because I think it's nice that there are men like using, you know, actually, we should be talking about this and having a space to talk about it.
-And that's why everyone has listened to this.
-Hopefully you can go and empower your patients, but also other people that you meet, to maybe understand this condition.
-I was very pleased.
-Last minute.
-I'm very pleased that we I think we brought up a number of topics on this show this before any questions.
-I was like, some of them I wish I had more time to answer because I couldn't.
-They are not simple questions, including things at the plant protein index.
-And you really could do a whole session just on that.
-So just wanted to come back again.
+And so yeah, I really appreciate you saying that.
+Because I think it's nice that there are men like you saying, actually, we should be talking about this and having a space to talk about it.
+And that's why, everyone who's listened to this, hopefully you can go and empower your patients, but also other people that you meet, to maybe understand this condition.

+I'm actually very pleased, I think we brought up a number of topics on this show, this being one of them.

+So many questions!
+Some of them I wish I had more time to answer because I couldn't.
+They are not simple questions, including things like the plant protein index, you really could do a whole session just on that.